Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 8. sherlock_asib.txt - Written by Sir Arthur Conan Doyle and prepared by Project Gutenburg, contains text for A Scandal in Bohemia
 9. DJIA.csv - Dow Jones Industrial Average over a period of 10 years, only attributes considered are date and price
 #### Notes
+1. Deep Learning Notes.pdf - More simplified
+2. Deep Learning Notes - More detailed
-1. Adding spark notes here
+3. Adding spark notes here
-2. Adding hadoop notes here
+4. Adding hadoop notes here